userfrosting/learn/03.installation/03.other-situations/02.centos/docs.md

     category: docs
 ---

->>> **This documentation is outdated.** To contribute to this documentation, please consider submitting a pull request to our [learn repository](https://github.com/userfrosting/learn/blob/hotfix/pages/03.installation/03.other-situations/02.centos/docs.md).
+[notice=warning]**This documentation is outdated.** To contribute to this documentation, please consider submitting a pull request to our [learn repository](https://github.com/userfrosting/learn/blob/hotfix/pages/03.installation/03.other-situations/02.centos/docs.md).[/notice]

 ## Install prerequisites

->>>>> If you are experiencing errors or unexpected behaviour, temporarily disable SELinux using `sudo setenforce 0` and see if the problem persists.
+[notice=note]If you are experiencing errors or unexpected behaviour, temporarily disable SELinux using `sudo setenforce 0` and see if the problem persists.
 If the error is fixed, you have an SELinux permissions error and will need to add an exception.
-If the error persists, this is likely not SELinux, so make sure you re-enable with `sudo setenforce 1`.
+If the error persists, this is likely not SELinux, so make sure you re-enable with `sudo setenforce 1`.[/notice]

 ```bash
 // install apache httpd, git composer